Aladin147/BLKWDS_Manager/docs/Journal.md

 # BLKWDS Manager - Development Journal

+## 2025-06-22: Database Migration System Implementation

+Today we implemented a robust database migration system to address critical database reliability issues:

+1. **Analysis Phase**:
+   - Examined the current state of database migrations in the application
+   - Identified issues with the existing migration approach
+   - Analyzed the database schema and validation system
+   - Identified inconsistencies between the database schema and models

+2. **Design Phase**:
+   - Designed a structured migration framework with a clear interface
+   - Created a centralized migration management system
+   - Designed a version tracking system for the database
+   - Planned the migration from the old system to the new one

+3. **Implementation Phase**:
+   - Created a Migration interface for standardizing all database migrations
+   - Implemented a MigrationManager for centralized migration execution
+   - Created individual migration classes for each database version upgrade
+   - Added version tracking in the settings table
+   - Updated the DBService to use the new migration system
+   - Fixed the Booking model to include studioId and notes fields
+   - Removed runtime checks like _ensureBookingTableHasRequiredColumns
+   - Created comprehensive documentation for the migration system

+4. **Testing Phase**:
+   - Verified that all migrations work correctly
+   - Tested the version tracking system
+   - Ensured backward compatibility with existing data
+   - Fixed any issues found during testing

+This implementation provides several benefits:

+- Improved database reliability and robustness
+- Better error handling during migrations with transaction support
+- Schema definition consistency with a single source of truth
+- Clearer documentation for database-related components
+- Easier maintenance and future schema changes

+These changes address several critical issues identified in our code audit, bringing us closer to a stable release.

 ## 2025-06-21: Dynamic App Information Implementation

 Today we implemented dynamic app information to replace hardcoded values in the application: